Blog>Expert Advice>9 tips to banish firework noise and calm your scared animal

 If you can hear your neighbours’ conversations, music or TV, the noise is airborne.
 However, if you’re disturbed by your neighbours’ footsteps or dining chairs skirting along the floor, the noise is caused by impact vibration.

-The good news is, there are various solutions to help combat these frustrating noises and enjoy a more peaceful home.
-Take a look at this post on soundproofing your home to find out more about soundproofing everything from floors to walls, ceilings and doors.
+The good news is, that there are various solutions to help combat these frustrating noises and enjoy a more peaceful home.
+Take a look at our guide on soundproofing your home to find out more about soundproofing everything from floors to walls, ceilings, and doors.

 Soundproof your windows